luar123/zigbee_esphome/README.md

 ## How to contribute

 **Please submit all PRs here** and not to https://github.com/luar123/esphome/tree/zigbee

+Use pre-commit hook by enabling you esphome environment first and then running `pre-commit install` in the git root foulder.

 If looking to contribute to this project, then suggest follow steps in these guides + look at issues in Espressif's ESP Zigbee SDK repository: